JakenW/Photo-Web-App/templates/readme.txt

 11/27/2022:
--Added a placeholder page which just tells the user that the album was successfully created (albcreatetest.html) -Added a placeholder form for getphotos (getphotos.html) to test functioanlity
+-Added a placeholder page which just tells the user that the album was successfully created (albcreatetest.html) -Added a placeholder form for getphotos (getphotos.html) to test functioanlity -Modified test3.html so that the navbar link for Get Photo now leads to the placeholder form page